The Guidance Executive meets weekly to consider and sign off guidance and implementation for publication.

 It's made up of NICE executive directors, guidance centre directors and the communications director.
 The current membership is:

-Deputy Chief Executive and Director of Health and Social Care
+Deputy Chief Executive and Director of the Centre for Health Technology Evaluation

 Dr Paul Chrisp